The Definition Of Blended Learning

 by TeachThought Staff

-Whatever one chooses to call it, this method of learning–which combines classroom and online education–is going places and making headlines along the way.
-While education experts continue to debate the efficacy of hybrid learning, its very existence has challenged them to re-evaluate not just technology’s place in (and out of) the classroom, but also how to reach and teach students more effectively.
+All of these practices involve learning, the concept of place or distance, and the use of technology.
+Whatever one chooses to call it, blended learning combines classroom and online education.
+And because of improvements in both school curriculum and digital technology, as a learning model it continues to gain momentum.
+While education experts continue to debate the efficacy of hybrid learning, its existence has challenged them to re-evaluate not just technology’s place in (and out of) the classroom, but also how to reach and teach students more effectively.

 The Definition Of Blended Learning

 Defining hybrid or blended education is a trickier task than one might think–opinions vary wildly on the matter.
 In a report on the merits and potential of blended education, the Sloan Consortium defined hybrid courses as those that “integrate online with traditional face-to-face class activities in a planned, pedagogically valuable manner.”
 Educators probably disagree on what qualifies as ‘pedagogically valuable,’ but the essence is clear: Hybrid education uses online technology to not just supplement, but transform and improve the learning process.

 The Definition Of Blended Learning: Blended learning is an approach to learning that combines face-to-face and online learning experiences.
 Ideally, each (both online and off) will complement the other by using its particular strength.

 Context: While generally seen as a ‘trend’ in ‘progressive learning,’ Blended Learning can also be viewed as a kind of relic symbolic of the gap between ‘traditional education’ (for the last century or so in brick-and-mortar schools and classrooms) and connected and digital learning.
 This, of course, implies that digital-only is the future and the ultimate incarnation of learning, which is a short-sighted view.
 The point, though, is that blended learning is a mix of old and new as much as it is a mix of physical and digital learning.